The Real Force Behind Rural Economics

 This article was published Jan 28, 2008 and remains valid in today's economy.

-Primary jobs are not main driver of economy
+Primary jobs (producing exports) are NOT the main driver of economy

 Linda Stanley, Ph.D.,